svermeulen/Yazef/README.md

 # Extenject: extensions, bug fixes and updates for Zenject

-This project is simply a fork of [Zenject](https://github.com/modesttree/zenject) with the goal of being actively maintained.
+This project is a fork of [Zenject](https://github.com/modesttree/zenject) with the goal of being actively maintained.

 ## Table Of Contents